Bangkok·Temple Tours

 Inside Wat Phra Kaew sits the Emerald Buddha, and no single object in Thailand carries more spiritual weight.

 What makes this statue extraordinary is not its size or material but its history.
-The Emerald Buddha has been at the centre of political and spiritual power in Southeast Asia for over 500 years, passing through the hands of kingdoms in Chiang Rai, Lampang, Chiang Mai, Laos, and finally Bangkok.
+The Emerald Buddha has been at the centre of political and spiritual power in Southeast Asia for over 500 years, passing through the hands of kingdoms in Chiang Rai, Lampang, Chiang Mai, Laos, and finally Bangkok in 1784.
 Every kingdom that possessed it believed the statue brought legitimacy and divine protection to its ruler.

 Praying at Wat Phra Kaew — What Thai People Believe